The structure and the list 3-dynamic coloring of outer-1-planar graphs: Structural Theorem

-To end this section, we show that the list of the configurations in Theorem \ref{str-1} is minimal in the sense that for each configuration $G_i$ with $1\leq i\leq 17$, there are outer-1-planar graphs containing $G_i$ that does not any of the other sixteen configurations.
+To end this section, we show that the list of the configurations in Theorem \ref{str-1} is minimal in the sense that for each configuration $G_i$ with $1\leq i\leq 17$, there are outer-1-planar graphs containing $G_i$ that do not have any of another sixteen configurations.

 Trivially, a cycle contains $G_1$ and does not contain $G_i$ for any $2\leq i\leq 17$.
 We now look at the left picture in Fig.\,\ref{minimal}.
-Into each of the area in shadow, we embed the configurations $G^*_i$ with $2\leq i\leq 17$ (here we do not care about the direction of the embedding of the configuration, although some configuration, say $G_{14}$ for example, is not symmetric in its drawing), and denote the resulting graph by $H_i$.
+Into each of the shadowed areas, we embed the configurations $G^*_i$ with $2\leq i\leq 17$ so that $x$ and $y$ are end vertices (we do not care about the direction of the embedding of the configuration, although some configuration, say $G_{14}$ for example, is not symmetric in its drawing), and denote the resulting graph by $H_i$.
 Here, $G^*_i$ with $2\leq i\leq 5$ is shown as in Fig.\,\ref{minimal}, and $G^*_i$ with $6\leq i\leq 17$ corresponds to $G_i$ in Fig.\,\ref{structure-1}.
 It is easy to check that the graph $H_i$ with $2\leq i\leq 17$ is an outer-1-planar graph that contains $G_i$ and does not contain $G_j$ with $j\neq i$.
+This also implies the sharpness of Corollary \ref{cor}.